What You Need to Know Before Your Pet's Upcoming Surgery

 Is the anesthetic safe?

-Today's modern anesthetic monitors have made surgery much safer than in the past.
 Here at Wandermere Animal Hospital, we do a thorough physical exam on your pet before administering anesthetics, to ensure that a fever or other illness won't be a problem.
-We also adjust the amount and type of anesthetic used depending on the health of your pet.
+We also adjust the amount and type of anesthetic used depending on the health and breed of your pet.
 Finally we utilize both a dedicated staff member monitoring your pet while under anesthesia and state of the art monitors that measure your pet's blood pressure, SPO2, temperature, ETCO2, and EKG.
 Your pet will also have an IV catheter placed so that we can administer fluids to your pet while under anesthesia.

-Preanesthetic blood testing is important in reducing the risk of anesthesia.
+Preanesthetic blood testing is also important in reducing the risk of anesthesia.
 We recommend that every pet have their blood tested before surgery to ensure that the liver and kidneys can handle the anesthetic.
 Even apparently healthy animals can have serious organ system problems that cannot be detected without blood testing.
 If there is a problem, it is much better to find it before it causes anesthetic or surgical complications.
-Animals that have minor dysfunction will handle the anesthetic better if they receive IV fluids during surgery.
 If serious problems are detected, surgery can be postponed until the problem is corrected.

 Will my pet have stitches?